 - Level: Like the “Country” filter, the filter for “Level” allows you to select Bad Samaritan laws based on their geographic jurisdiction.
 The option of “Subnational” filters Bad Samaritan laws that apply only to a state, province, territory, or other subnational unit.
 The option of “National” filters Bad Samaritan laws that apply to whole countries.
 The option of “International” filters Bad Samaritan laws that apply to multiple countries.
 The “Level” filter can be used in combination with the “Country” filter.
 For example, selecting “United States” in the “Country” filter and “Subnational” in the “Level” filter will return Bad Samaritan laws at the U.S. state and territory levels.
 As another example, selecting “United States” in the “Country” filter and “National” in the “Level” filter will return Bad Samaritan laws at the U.S. federal level.
 As another example,

 - Subject Matter: This filter allows you to select Bad Samaritan laws based on their subject matter.
-The options include whether they apply to a person in peril, crime generally, crime endangering human life or welfare, abuse, child abuse, child abandonment, sexual abuse, felonies, enumerated felonies, online exploitation, violent offenses, campaign finance, car accident, hazing, combat, atrocity crimes, or public health emergencies.
+The options include whether they apply to a person in peril, crime generally, crime endangering human life or welfare, abuse, child abuse, child abandonment, sexual abuse, felonies, enumerated felonies, enumerated crimes, online exploitation, violent offenses, political campaigns, car accident, hazing, combat, atrocity crimes, public health emergencies, property crimes, a dead body, or a judicial process (such as a wrongful conviction).
 For definitions of these terms, please see the glossary here.

 - Status: This filter allows you to select Bad Samaritan legislation based on the bill’s status.
-The options include whether the legislation is enacted (“in force”), no longer in effect (“obsolete”), or proposed legislation that was not enacted (“failed”).
+The options include whether the legislation is enacted (“in force”), no longer in effect (“obsolete”), proposed legislation that was not enacted (“failed”), or proposed legislation that is still under consideration (“proposed”).

 - Temporal Requirement: This filter allows you to select Bad Samaritan laws based on the amount of time, if any, the duty must be discharged.
-The options include “immediate,” “within 24 hours,” “within 48 hours,” “as soon as reasonably practicable,” or a time period is not indicated (“unspecified”).
+The options include “promptly,” “immediate,” “timely manner,” “within 24 hours,” “within 48 hours,” “within 72 hours,” “as soon as reasonably practicable,” or a time period is not indicated (“unspecified”).
+Some Bad Samaritan laws may be associated with more than one temporal requirement, as in when a law imposes a duty to report immediately and not later than a set amount of time (e.g., 24 hours, 48 hours).

 - Report Recipient: This filter relates allows you to select Bad Samaritan laws based on to whom the emergency must be reported.
-The options include police officers and other members of the executive branch of government charged with carrying out and enforcing criminal law (“law enforcement authorities), official organizations or government departments with particular responsibilities and decision-making powers (“authorities), or no party is specified (“unspecified”).
+The options include police officers and other members of the executive branch of government charged with carrying out and enforcing criminal law (“law enforcement authorities”), official organizations or government departments with particular responsibilities and decision-making powers (“authorities”), or no party is specified (“unspecified”).
+Some Bad Samaritan laws may be associated with more than one report recipient, as in when a law imposes a duty to report to law enforcement or other authorities.